 Here’s some examples of posts to check out for ideas:

 - What Ed Said 10 questions to help you become a better teacher…

 - Larry Ferlazzo’s Websites of the Day Have Teenage Students & Interested In Doing A Simple International Project?

 - wwwatanabe How are we using technology in the classrooms?

-Please note the posts I’ve shared include some of our well known educational bloggers!
+Posts I’ve shared include some of well known educational bloggers!

 Starting out your posts don’t have to be perfect — blogging is a work in progress!